 [88-90.
 Deleted by No. 48 of 1993 s.
 4(2).]

-91. Where action brought for injury for which compensation is payable under this Act
+91. Court’s duties where action for damages unsuccessful but workers’ compensation is payable

 (1) If an action is brought to recover damages independently of this Act, and it is determined in such action that the injury is one for which the employer is not liable in such action, but that he would have been liable to pay compensation under this Act, the court in which the action is tried shall assess that compensation, or refer the assessment of the compensation for determination by an arbitrator, and shall deduct from that compensation all the costs which have been caused by the plaintiff bringing the action, instead of taking proceedings under this Act, and shall enter judgment accordingly.